dumians/llm-stack-overview/README.md

 ### ⇨ Hallucination

-Hallucination (on confabulation or delusion) is a phenomenon when the content generated by a LLM is nonsensical or untrue or unfaithful to the provided source content.
+Hallucination (on confabulation or delusion) is a phenomenon in which the content generated by a LLM is nonsensical or untrue or unfaithful to the provided source content.
 Hallucinations are often expressed by LLMs in a very confident way which lowers their detectability.